Terrah Garner (She/Her)

 Student, Barnard College

-I am a rising sophomore, pre-law student at Barnard College, Columbia University intending to major in History and English .
+I am a rising Junior, pre-law student at Barnard College, Columbia University intending to major in History and minor in Philosophy .
 My academic interests are civil rights law, ethics, intellectual history, education policy, and disability studies.
 As a Laidlaw scholar I draw from my academic interests and personal experiences to conduct research on the use of restraint and seclusion in special education.
 I am eager to use my research experience and education in my future law career to further social equality.
+For my LiA I am working at Disability Rights International

 Stella Dull